 Dividends distributed from income generated from a Preferred Enterprise are subject to tax at the rate of 20% or to a lower rate as may be provided in an applicable tax treaty.
-However, if such dividends are distributed to an Israeli company, such dividends are exempt from tax.
+However, if such dividends are distributed to an Israeli company, such dividends are exempt from tax (unless such dividends are subsequently distributed to individuals or a non-Israeli company).